-Paid Leave and WA Cares Fund are reported on a combined quarterly report.
+Paid Leave and WA Cares are reported on a combined quarterly report.

 Like most Washington state agencies, we use SecureAccess Washington (SAW) to manage access to customer accounts.
 You will need an active SAW account to log in and establish your employer account.
-If you do not have a SAW account, create one at Secureaccess.wa.gov.
+If you do not have a SAW account, create one at secureaccess.wa.gov.
+For more information, visit paidleave.wa.gov/technical-support.